 Gallbladder disease or a diseased gallbladder represents a major healthcare problem in the United States.
 Approximately 12% of the U.S. population, or 30,000,000 Americans have gallstones.

 Approximately three-fourths of the patients with gallstones in the United States have stones that are composed primarily of cholesterol.
 The pathogenesis of cholesterol gallstones is known to be multifactorial, with the key factors including: 1) cholesterol supersaturated bile; 2) nucleation and growth of cholesterol monohydrate crystals; and 3) altered biliary motility.

 In size, gallstones can be as small as a grain of sand or as large as a golf ball.
 A person can form one large stone in his or her gallbladder, or hundreds.
-About 10 percent of the population have gallstones, but the vast majority can let their body dissolve gallstones naturally, experience no symptoms and need no treatment.
+About 10 percent of the population have gallstones, but the vast majority can let their body dissolve gallstones naturally, experience no symptoms and don't need help.
 However, in 1 percent to 2 percent of these people, gallstones can cause problems by lodging in bile ducts, stopping the flow of bile or digestive enzymes, and leading to severe abdominal pain, vomiting, inflammation, and even life-threatening infection.